 Consulting

-- Critical T-Shapes: Industry expertise + change management skills, strategic thinking + implementation know-how
+- The T that matters: Industry expertise + change management; strategic thinking + implementation know-how

-- Impact: 38% higher client retention rates for firms staffing projects with T-shaped consultants
+- Impact: 38% higher client retention rates for firms that staff projects with T-shaped consultants

 How to Identify T-Shaped Talent in the Hiring Process